-If a member of the University community has reason to believe that a student is missing, CMPD should be contacted immediately (9-1-1 or 704.336.7600).
+If a member of the University community has reason to believe that a student is missing, local police should be contacted immediately.
 An incident report will be generated and an investigation will be initiated in order to attempt to locate the missing student.
-CMPD has a detailed and specific protocol for conducting missing person investigations, utilizing a wide range of electronic resources as well as making personal contact with friends, classmates, co-workers, and relatives.
-The incident should also be reported to NUPD at 617.373.2121, who will work in conjunction with CMPD.
+The SJPD has a detailed and specific protocol for conducting missing person investigations, utilizing a wide range of electronic resources as well as making personal contact with friends, classmates, co-workers, and relatives.
+The incident should also be reported to the NUPD at 617.373.2121, who will work in conjunction with the SJPD.

-When registering the name of a person as an emergency contact in the online registration process through the Student Hub, students also have the option to confidentially identify an individual to be contacted by the University in the event the student is determined to be missing for more than 24 hours.
+When registering the name of a person as an emergency contact in the online registration process through the Student Hub portal, students also have the option to confidentially identify an individual to be contacted by the University in the event the student is determined to be missing for more than 24 hours.
 Missing person emergency contact information will only be accessible to authorized campus officials, and such information may not be disclosed, except to law enforcement personnel in furtherance of a missing person investigation.